milllslm/SoftPrincAssignment5/README.md

 When you think you have a final working version of this application (or at least the prototype), it is strongly advised that you test this with a sample group of people to mimic a classroom setting.
 A couple of runs of this should identify errors in implementation or, at the very least, what might be the best next steps for future iterations of this project.

 ## Deployment
-???????????? waiting on updated spec from Professor for windows Home
+Follow the instructions found here: https://github.com/juleswhite/CSx278-2018-Asgn-5/blob/master/DEPLOY.md

 ## Demo Stub
 As noted throughout this document the scope of this idea is very large relative to the time we have to engineer it.
 Thus I will take this time to outline the capability that is being aimed for for the stubbed version needed for the demo date:

 - A text based app aimed at a specific classroom of students
-- Classmates, TAs, and Professors can all self-add via their respective functions as highlighted above
+- Classmates can self-add via the 'classmate' command
 - When a question is asked by a classmate, it will be texted to the rest of the class
 - Any member of the class that is texted a question may reply
-- If no reply is given in 10 minutes then a link to the wikipedia page for a given topic will be returned instead
+- If no answer has been sent by the time a minute has passed, the 'check' command will kick back the wikipedia page for the given topic
-- No user should ask a new question before their previous question has been answered for the timer to work

 ### Demo Use Tutorial
 Below are a set of simple steps for running the demo (or for live testing with a fake classroom)
 1. Deploy the code to AWS for integration with Twilio (see the above section on deployment)
-2. Have your participants text "add-classmate" to the Twilio number (+16159083013) 3.
+2. Have your participants text "classmate" to the Twilio number (+16159083013) 3.

   a.
 Have one participant (the demoer) text in a question "ask < topic > < remainder of question >"